vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **For practices comparing to Tempus:**

 "Tempus has built an impressive platform for oncology precision medicine, and we respect what they've accomplished.
 However, their focus on genomic analysis for cancer treatment doesn't address the ongoing management of chronic conditions like asthma, COPD, and kidney disease that most independent practices grapple with daily.
-ArdiA was built specifically for chronic disease management across the conditions that affect the largest patient populations."
+Ardia was built specifically for chronic disease management across the conditions that affect the largest patient populations."

 **For practices comparing to Viz.ai:**

 "Viz.ai has proven value in accelerating stroke care coordination, and their 50+ FDA-cleared algorithms demonstrate significant capability in acute imaging analysis.
 However, their focus on time-sensitive emergencies doesn't help with the ongoing management of chronic conditions between acute events.
-ArdiA addresses the other 99% of care—the continuous monitoring, early intervention, and care coordination that prevents emergencies from happening in the first place."
+Ardia addresses the other 99% of care—the continuous monitoring, early intervention, and care coordination that prevents emergencies from happening in the first place."

 ---